 PLU’s Haley Urdahl riddled Linfield with 18 kills and 15 digs.
 Lutes setter Brianne Vincent notched 37 assists, nine digs and five block assists.
 Amy Wooten chipped in with nine kills, Allison Wood had eight kills and 17 digs and defensive specialists Blair Bjorkman and Amber Agular combined for 45 digs in the back row.

 For the Wildcats, Frazier passed our 29 assists while contributing a team-best three aces.
 Frazer also added a solo block, two block assists and 10 digs.
-Libero Courtney Uyeda (Fr., Honolulu, Hawaii) totaled 27 digs and Courtney Wanamaker (Soph., West Linn, Ore.) added 13 more for Linfield.
+Libero Courtney Uyeda (Soph., Honolulu, Hawaii) totaled 27 digs and Courtney Wanamaker (Jr., West Linn, Ore.) added 13 more for Linfield.

 PLU hit a modest .105 for the night while the Wildcats were held to a season-low -.026 at the net.